 It's also important to relate your own experiences or side projects to the PM role a particular is offering.
 Recruiters understand the difficulty of finding an entry-level PM job without prior experience, so they won't hold it against you if you talked to them about past jobs where you demonstrated similar or overlapping skillsets.

 For example, one candidate told me about how his own t-shirt business allowed him to learn about offering the best product to the end customer.
-He also detailed the process by which he conceptualized the design, worked with designers to make the final design, and partnered with printers to deliver the final t-shirts.
-While that isn't product management per se, it shares a lot of similar skills (envisioning a product, working with different groups of people, and stressing the user experience) that overlap with the product management role at our .
+He also detailed the process by which he conceptualized the design, worked with designers to make the final design and partnered with printers to deliver the final t-shirts.
+While that isn't product management per se, it shares a lot of similar skills (envisioning a product, working with different groups of people, and stressing the user experience) that overlap with the product management role at our company.

 3. Ask about technical skillsets required and relate them to your own

-I to a couple of candidates who were part of a design graduate program.
+I came across a couple of candidates who were part of a design graduate program.
 They listed out the programming languages they learned from classes, but what drew me in was that they'd also developed a business analyst skillset from past internships - gathering and documenting requirements and working with engineers.
 These skillsets were a good match for the product management role at our and made these candidates much more memorable.